Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function

 \section{Introduction}

 \lettrine{A}{erocapture} is an alternative to propulsive orbit insertion in which the spacecraft flies through the atmosphere of a planet to capture into orbit.
-Aerocapture is an attractive option for missions to ice giants as it reduces transit time and propellant requirements.
-The Planetary Science Decadal Survey~\cite{council_vision_2012} places high priority on missions to ice giants, and the proposed Uranus Orbiter Probe mission investigated aerocapture as an alternative to propulsive orbit insertion. \cite{dutta_uranus_2024} The outcome of an aerocapture trajectory is highly sensitive to atmospheric interface state dispersions, especially in flight path angle and velocity. \cite{grace_two-stage_2022} If an improper amount of energy is dissipated during atmospheric flight, the spacecraft can either impact the surface of the planet or escape from the planet's sphere of influence back into interplanetary space.
+This maneuver is an attractive option for missions to ice giants as it reduces transit time and propellant requirements.
+As the Planetary Science Decadal Survey~\cite{council_vision_2012} placed high priority on missions to ice giants, the proposed Uranus Orbiter Probe mission investigated aerocapture as an alternative to propulsive orbit insertion \cite{dutta_uranus_2024}.
+However, the outcome of an aerocapture trajectory is highly sensitive to atmospheric interface state dispersions, especially in flight path angle and velocity \cite{grace_two-stage_2022}.
+If an improper amount of energy is dissipated during atmospheric flight, the spacecraft can either impact the surface of the planet or escape from the planet's sphere of influence back into interplanetary space.
 This is not a concern for missions with precise navigation solutions, but less expensive missions may employ less accurate navigation solutions.
-For sufficiently large initial state errors, vehicle parameter dispersions, or large atmosphere uncertainty, some portions of the spacecraft's state distribution could lead to a failed trajectory, even if the predicted mean successfully captures.
+For sufficiently large initial state errors and environment uncertainty, vehicle parameter dispersions, or large atmosphere uncertainty, some portions of the spacecraft's state distribution could lead to a failed trajectory, even if the predicted trajectory mean successfully captures.
 Aerocapture can result in two unsuccessful outcomes: (1) escape, where the vehicle does not dissipate enough energy to capture into the planet's gravity well, and exits the atmosphere on a hyperbolic trajectory, and (2) impact, where the vehicle dissipates too much energy and impacts the surface of the planet rather than successfully exiting the atmosphere.